What Is Diazepam?

 In most cases, a qualified medical professional will complete a mental health assessment in addition to normal assessments, prior to detox, to set appropriate expectations.

-In the case of a residential rehab clinic, a consultant or nurse specialist will normally undertake a mental health and addiction combined assessment, to ascertain appropriate needs, and care levels.
+In the case of a residential rehab clinic, a consultant or nurse specialist will normally undertake a mental health and a valium addiction combined assessment, to ascertain appropriate needs, and care levels.

-- Day 0 -1 – Most users will experience the beginning of some withdrawal symptoms within 12-24 hrs of withdrawing from diazepam use.
-At this early stage, symptoms often begin very mildly, then progress in intensity as withdrawal continues.
+Most valium abuse users will experience the beginning of some withdrawal symptoms within 12-24 hrs. of withdrawing from diazepam use.
+At this early stage, of cold turkey withdrawal, the symptoms often begin very mildly, then progress in intensity as withdrawal continues.

-- Day 28+ – Those originally on higher doses of Diazepam will continue to feel some withdrawal symptoms after Week 4.
+Those originally on higher doses of Diazepam will continue to feel some withdrawal syndrome symptoms after Week 4.

 Diazepam Treatment: Detox > Rehab > Aftercare